 I tell the bartender again what I’ll have and she gets them, ignoring the other dude’s request, because she doesn’t care, and because people innately respond to those more assured of themselves, and confident in themselves, all things being equal.

-“Fuck you, dude,” I tell him.
+“Fuck off, dude,” I tell him.
 “It’s a bar.
 Not the line at a bank.”

 I grab my drinks and walk off.